 In addition, families should ask the following questions about hospice:

-- What “extra” services does the hospice offer?
+What “extra” services does the hospice offer?
 All hospices provide medical, emotional and spiritual care, medicines, medical supplies and equipment, volunteers and grief support after the death of a loved one.
 Some hospices also offer specialized programs for children or people with specific diseases, “pre-hospice” care for people who may still be seeking curative treatment or who are not yet medically ready for hospice care, and other services that may benefit your family.
-Samaritan, for instance, offers a Catholic hospice program, a Jewish hospice program, and a program for military veterans.
+Samaritan, for instance, offers a program for military veterans.
 We also provide “complementary” therapies such as massage therapy, music therapy, pet therapy and aroma therapy, which bring a variety of benefits.